 For Sutherland Institute, I’m Dave Buer.
 Thanks for listening.

-This post is an expanded transcript of the Sutherland Soapbox, a 4-minute weekly radio commentary aired on several Utah radio stations.
+This post is an expanded transcript of the Sutherland Soapbox, a weekly radio commentary aired on several Utah radio stations.
 The podcast can be found below.

 Receive this broadcast each week directly to your iTunes by clicking here.